Marcin-Blazowski/k8s-hardway-azure/docs/02-compute-resources.md

 Use your favourite SSH Terminal tool.
 Make sure your SSH client uses the SSH key you used while triggering deployment of resources above.

 Review resources created.
-Get IP addresses of your VMs.
+Get Public IP addresses of your VMs.
 Password based SSH authentication is disabled by default.

 Log in into all VMs using the k8sadmin user name.